svrnm/apm-rum-sample/README.md

 ## How to use this repository

-1. clone the repository locally
+1. clone the `main` branch of this repository locally
 2. pull & build the docker images needed for this exercise (`docker compose build`)
 3. start the app (`docker compose up -d`)
 4. browse `http://localhost:8000/`